lthilnklover/lthilnklover.github.io/index.md

 ## About

-I am a deep learning engineer at [KRAFTON AI](https://www.krafton.ai/ko/).
+I am a deep learning engineer/researcher at [KRAFTON AI](https://www.krafton.ai/ko/).
 My current interest is in generative models, especially diffusion probabilistic models and large language models.

 I received my Ph.D. in Mathematical Sciences from Seoul National University, where I was advised by professor [Ernest K. Ryu](https://ernestryu.com) (currently at UCLA).